Skip to main content

 CAP protection for web sessions is currently in public preview and may change.

-Existing enterprises that already enabled IdP CAP support can opt into extended protection for web sessions from their enterprise's "Authentication security" settings.
+If IdP CAP support is already enabled for your enterprise, you can opt into extended protection for web sessions from your enterprise's "Authentication security" settings.
+To enable this feature, your enterprise must have 1,000 or fewer members, active or suspended.

 To ensure seamless use of the OIDC CAP while still applying the policy to OAuth tokens and user access tokens, you must copy all of the IP ranges from each GitHub App that your enterprise uses to your IdP policy.